jhinmainksta/drone/clover_simulation/README.md

-# `clover_simulation` ROS package
+# `drone_simulation` ROS package

-This package provides resources necessary for launching Gazebo simulation with Clover, along with `.launch` files for convenience.
+This package provides resources necessary for launching Gazebo simulation with Drone, along with `.launch` files for convenience.

 ## Launching the simulation